Adulis: Archeological excavations

 The first scientific excavations at Adulis were undertaken in 1906, under the supervision of Richard Sundström.
 Sundström worked in the northern sector of the site, exposing a large structure, which he dubbed the "palace of Adulis", as well as recovering some examples of Axumite coinage.

 The Italian Roberto Paribeni excavated in Adulis the following year, discovering many structures similar to what Sundström had found earlier, as well as a number of ordinary dwellings.
 He found a lot of pottery: even wine amphorae imported from the area of modern Aqaba were found here during the decades of existence of the colony of Italian Eritrea.
 These types now called Ayla-Axum Amphoras have since been found at other sites in Eritrea including on Black Assarca Island.

 Over 50 years passed until the next series of excavations, when in 1961 and 1962 the Ethiopian Institute of Archeology sponsored an expedition led by Francis Anfray.
 This excavation not only recovered materials showing a strong affinities with the late Axumite kingdom, but a destruction layer.
 This in turn prompted Kobishchanov to later argue that Adulis had been destroyed by an Arab raid in the mid-7th century, a view that has since been partially rejected.

 A pair of fragments of glass vessels were found in the lowest layers at Adulis, which are similar to specimens from the 18th Dynasty of Egypt.
 One very specialised imported vessel discovered at the site was a Menas flask.
 It was stamped with a design showing the Egyptian St. Menas between two kneeling camels.
 Such vessels are supposed to have held water from a spring near the saint's tomb in Egypt (Paribeni 1907: 538, fig. 54), and this particular one may have been brought to Adulis by a pilgrim.

 Since Eritrean Independence, the National Museum of Eritrea has petitioned the Government of Ethiopia to return artifacts of these excavations.
 To date they have been denied.

-City of Adulis on the top left, and an "Ethiopian" travelling from Adulis to Aksum on the top right.
+City of Adulis on the top left, and an "Aethiopian" travelling from Adulis to Aksum on the top right.